 Add the Sauce to Game Day Sliders

 Place two sheets (or a wide sheet) of aluminum foil on a baking sheet.
 The foil should be large enough to wrap up the sliders for baking.
-In the middle of the foil, place the roll bottoms (inside up).
+Place the roll bottoms (inside up) in the middle of the foil.

 Next, mix the sauce.
 This sauce has hot chili pepper and a sweet sauce.
 Mixed with mayonnaise, it adds a perfect touch.
 Spread the sauce all over the bottom half of the rolls.